 There are particularly strict fire protection regulations for hospitals – and for good reason.
 Most patients and visitors are not familiar with the fire escape routes, or are restricted in their mobility due to illness.
 Doctors, nurses, and employees are also obliged to help, which makes their own escape difficult.

-This is why it’s important to use construction materials that do not make the situation worse in the event of a fire.
-Nor should they cause any danger through the release of harmful substances. nora rubber floors offer great advantages in this regard, because they are highly flame-retardant1.
-In addition, they are halogen-free and do not release hazardous hydrochloric gas in the event of a fire.
+This is why it’s important to use construction materials that do not make the situation worse in the event of a fire. nora® rubber floors offer great advantages in this regard, because they are highly flame-retardant1 and the decomposition effluents from nora coverings are non-toxic2.

 In clinics and hospitals, fire protection plans must be perfectly adapted to the building, and individual protective measures must be coordinated with one another.
 The fire protection plan consists not only of preventive fire protection measures with its individual structural, technical, and operational/organizational components.
 Responsive fire protection is also taken into account and fire fighting work is discussed.

 nora rubber floors help you meet these fire protection regulations.
-They are highly flame-retardant1 and will not release toxic, halogenated dioxins and furans in the event of a fire2.
-In this way, they can help you meet and verify your fire protection requirements at all times.
+They are highly flame-retardant1 and the decomposition effluents from nora coverings are also non-toxic2.
+In this way, they can help you meet and verify your fire protection requirements.

 1) nora floor coverings are highly flame retardant according to European standard EN 13 501.